CarlGao4/Demucs-Gui/usage.md

 With mixer, you can mix different stems of a song together.
 This is more convenient than using a DAW when your purpose is simple (like just removing vocals from a song).

-On default, Demucs GUI has following presets:
+On default, Demucs GUI has following outputs:

 1. "Single stems": Do not mix at all, save the outputs of each stem separately.
 This is enabled by default.
 2. "Minus stems": Extract the specific stem from original audio (Or, original audio minus the specific stem).
 3. "No stems": Mix all the stems except the specific stem together.

-These presets are created for each stem.
+These outputs are created for each stem.

 You can enable or disable a stem by clicking on the checkbox on the left of the stem name.
 If you've selected more than one cells and clicked on a checkbox whose row has been selected, all the selected cells will be enabled or disabled.

 Double click on a cell of stem name to edit the name of the stem (this name will be used in the output file name variable `{stem}`).
 Double click on a cell of stem color volume to edit the volume of the stem.
 The volume is a percentage from -500% to 500%.
 You can also change the value of all selected cells by dragging the slider on the bottom of the mixer.
-The parameters of default presets can't be changed.
+The parameters of default outputs can't be changed.

 You can also add your own stems by clicking "Add" button.
 Remember that **do not enable a stem with the same name as an existing stem**.
 The behavior of this is undefined.